yetanalytics/lrsql/doc/env_vars.md

 [<- Back to Index](index.md)

-# Environment Variables
+# Configuration Variables

-All environment variables can either be set directly via the command line, or can be added to the config file `config/lrsql.json` as a JSON object property.
+All configuration variables can either be set directly via the command line as environment variables, or can be added to the config file `config/lrsql.json` as a JSON object property.

 ### Database